 Sincerely, Tobias McNulty, CEO

 UPDATE 9/16/14 - Thank you to the commenters below whom we have responded to personally.
-We are continuing to organize a meeting with the appropriate stakeholders.
 Please join the mailing list for updates.
+We look forward to contributing jobs and investments to Downtown Durham.